jochenjonc/blog-component-state/README.md

 ## Overriding State Changes and Effects

-As we are noe able to provide observables that contain our state changes a new question needs to get asked.
+As we are now able to provide observables that contain our state changes a new question needs to get asked.

-What happens if we provide provide multiple observables for the same state slice?
+What happens if we provide multiple observables for the same state slice?

 Two possible things can happen:
 - Both observable get merged and all emissions change the same state slice concurrent
-- The new observable for a same state slice overrides the changes from the previous observable for this state slice
+- The new observable for the same state slice overrides the changes from the previous observable for this state slice

 Let's discuss scenarios for both.